 A Revolution—If It’s Real

 Because the implications would be so dramatic, physicists will demand overwhelming evidence—a burden the experimenters are well aware of.
-Greg Ciezarek, lead author on the Nature review and a postdoctoral researcher at Nikhef National Institute for Subatomic Physics in Amsterdam, says lepton universality violations “would be in the territory of making extraordinary claims,” which, as the adage goes, require extraordinary evidence.
-Roney sums up the skepticism: “You don’t bet against the Standard Model.”
+Greg Ciezarek, one of the authors on the Nature review and a postdoctoral researcher at Nikhef National Institute for Subatomic Physics in Amsterdam, says lepton universality violations “would be in the territory of making extraordinary claims,” which, as the adage goes, require extraordinary evidence.** Roney sums up the skepticism: “You don’t bet against the Standard Model.”

 The evidence to date is not insubstantial.
 Combining all the data, the probability that the tau/electron deviations are just statistical flukes now stands at about one in 10,000.
 For any everyday question, that would more than suffice.
 But particle physicists are a skeptical bunch; the community will not consider a discovery confirmed until there’s just a one-in-3.5-million chance of a false alarm.
 As some “chronologically more advanced” scientists can attest, they’ve been burned before, says Zoltan Ligeti, a professor of theoretical physics at Lawrence Berkeley National Laboratory.
 “We have seen similar fluctuations in the past that have come and gone.”